amandaadong/Measles-Analysis/README.md

 📊 Dashboard: https://amandadong.shinyapps.io/measles_dash/

 ## Overview
-This project investigates global measles cases from a dataset provided for TidyTuesday.
-The analysis was completed as a course project for
-STAT 421 - Adv.
+This project investigates global measles cases.
+The analysis was completed as a course project for STAT 421 - Adv.
 Statistical Computing with R at Cal Poly SLO.
-The measles dataset was provided for TidyTuesday, along with the Air Quality API from api-ninjas.com.
+The measles dataset was provided by TidyTuesday, along with the Air Quality API from api-ninjas.com.
 All work was completed with Aryan, Natalie, and Zita.

 ## Deliverables
 - 📝 Blog-style Report - A narrative HTML report communicating our findings to a general audience.